Skip to main content

 The Immigration Process for New Students

 Does the Canadian immigration process seem complicated?
 We have simplified it for you!
-Watch our videos to learn more about each step in the process.
+Watch this webinar, presented to newly admitted students at Université Laval for the fall 2024 semester, to learn more about each step in the process.

 The Immigration section of this website is intended to provide general information on current procedures, which may change at any time without notice.
 The laws and regulations in force in Québec and Canada, as well as the websites of Ministère de l’Immigration, de la Francisation et de l’Intégration [Québec’s ministry of immigration, francisation, and integration] (MIFI) and Immigration, Refugees and Citizenship Canada (IRCC), take precedence over this page.